Engineering Experiential Learning at UC Merced

 For further details, visit our I2G event website.

-The Innovation Design Clinic (IDC) provides senior undergraduate students opportunities to learn in teams that include practicing engineers and other professionals from partner organizations, while satisfying their degree requirements for a capstone experience.
+The Innovate to Grow program provides senior undergraduate students opportunities to learn in teams that include practicing engineers and other professionals from partner organizations, while satisfying their degree requirements for a capstone experience.

 The IDC teams focus on engineering design projects chosen based on their potential for significant near-term effects on communities, organizations and/or industries in the region.
 The program integrates students from the entrepreneurship course in the Gallo Management Program to infuse an economic development mindset in the context of global market potential.
 The commitment of the teams and partners, combined with the richness and intensity of the Innovate to Grow competition, greatly enhances the traditional capstone experience.